davidkirwan/cloaked-octo-ninja/apps/README.md

 ## apps README

 ### 4chan-crawler/
-- Contains the code for a simple Ruby web-crawling script for downloading images in threads discovered through search term
+- Contains the code for a simple Ruby web-crawling script for downloading images in threads discovered through search term (4chan has an API now so irrevelant!)

 ### bash-search-script/
 - Contains the code for a simple bash "useful url and command database" search script.